ianstormtaylor/slate/docs/walkthroughs/05-using-commands.md

 That's the benefit of extracting the logic.

-And you don't necessarily need to define it all in the same class.
-You can use the "mixin" pattern to add logic to behaviors to an editor from elsewhere.
+And you don't necessarily need to define it all in the same plugin.
+You can use the plugin pattern to add logic and behaviors to an editor from elsewhere.

 For example, you can use the `slate-history` package to add a history stack to your editor, like so: